-Keith Richards Fast Facts
+Keith Richards Fast Facts | CNN

 Richards and band mate Mick Jagger first met as children.

-Has been nominated, with the Rolling Stones, for 11 Grammy Awards and has won two.
+Has been nominated, with the Rolling Stones, for 12 Grammy Awards and has won three.

-1960 - Rekindles friendship with Mick Jagger after running into him at a train station.
+Has made cameos in both “Pirates of the Caribbean: At World’s End” and “Pirates of the Caribbean: On Stranger Tides.”

-1960 - Rekindles friendship with Mick Jagger after running into him at a train station.
+1960 - Rekindles friendship with Jagger after running into him at a train station.

-1962 - Forms the Rolling Stones with Mick Jagger and Brian Jones.
+1962 - Forms the Rolling Stones with Jagger and Brian Jones.

-July 12, 1962 - The Stones play their first gig together at the Marquee Club in London.
+July 12, 1962 - The Rolling Stones play their first gig together at the Marquee Club in London.

 1963 - The Rolling Stones sign to Decca Records and release their first single.